 When you travel overseas, there are four things that you need to protect most – your personal safety, your travel documents like passport and visa, your mobile phone and your money.
 While the security of other valuables is also important, the consequences of having your travel documents and identification papers stolen can cause serious delays and inconvenience.
 You might be denied travel, or be severely delayed leaving your location.

 When you’re on a business trip, you’re a perfect target for pickpockets as you will almost certainly be carrying money and several devices or gadgets.

 If you’re not cautious, you might even attract pickpockets without knowing it.
-Here are four ways that would attract pickpockets and how to avoid them:
+Here are four ways how to avoid pickpockets on a business trip: